Alexander Payne: Unrealized projects

+At one point, Payne was in talks to direct the remake of the 1966 heist comedy Gambit, after the Coen brothers did a rewrite of the film in 2003.
+He planned to reunite with Reese Witherspoon for the project, but he ultimately decided against it, reluctant to direct a script he didn't write.

 In November 2010, it was reported that Payne would possibly direct the film adaptation of Daniel Clowes's graphic novel Wilson.
 Then in November 2011, Payne confirmed that he was to direct Wilson next after Nebraska (2013).
 However, Payne officially confirmed in a 2014 interview with Parade that he was no longer attached to the Wilson project.